sontus/laravel-niaga-sms/README.md

 - PHP 8.0 or higher
 - Laravel 9.0 or higher
-- SMS Niaga account with API token
+- SMS Niaga account with API token and Sender_id

 ## Installation